Sonnentierchen/forschungsprojekt/mrcnn_coco/README.md

 `mrcnn_coco/evaluation_filtered.py` is the same function as stated above but filters out all non-VUFO classes.

-### Evaluation VIA and Evaluation VIA filtered

-Both scripts are convenience methods so that the user does not have to convert the VIA-formatted annotation files first using the conversion.py script.
-This is done automatically and then the normal evaluation or filtered evaluation is run.

 ## Training

 The following section explains how to further train the network using the function `mrcnn_coco/training.py`.